 Dr. Adams’ advice is echoed by Harold Bell, director of career planning and development at Spelman College.
 Earlier this year, during a virtual event with representatives from more than 60 companies, Bell advised: “We tell companies: ‘Work with us.’
 Help us build infrastructure.
 Adding a faculty member is helpful to our departments…Rather than just seeing employers go after headcount, we’d like to see them doing more to build things up.”

 Dr. Bell also encourages companies to look beyond the most well-known HBCUs like Spelman, Morehouse, and Howard.
-RippleMatch shares an extensive list of HBCUs, including specialties for their graduates, that is an excellent starting point for recruiters who want to expand their outreach.
+RippleMatch shares an extensive list of HBCUs, including specialties for their graduates, that is an excellent starting point for recruiters who want to expand their outreach and DEIB efforts.

 2. Re-evaluate required qualifications.